Kai-46/sps-stereo/readme.md

 ## SPS-Stereo: Slanted Plane Smoothing Stereo

 SPS-Stereo is a dense stereo method employing a slanted plane model.
-It jointly estimates a superpixel segmentation, boundry labels (such as occlusion boundaries), and a dense depth estimate from a pair of stereo images.
+It jointly estimates a superpixel segmentation, boundry labels (such as occlusion boundaries), and a dense disparity map from a pair of stereo images.
+It only works on a pair of stereo images whose epipolar lines are aligned vertically.
+SPS-Stereo then tries to estimate a horizontal disparity for each pixel location in the left image.

 **Citation**